Skip to content

 Where to Order

 Death certificates in Iowa are issued by the Iowa Department of Public Health, Bureau of Health Statistics.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Iowa Department of Public Health, Bureau of Health Statistics